rapidast/rapidast.github.io/content/en/docs/01-getting-started/getting-started-with-llm-scan.md

 ## LLM

-Create a YAML config file like the following:
+Create a YAML config file(e.g. config.yaml) like the following:

 ```yaml
 config: